What Impact Does Immigration Have On The UK's Labour Market?

 Immigration account for over 1.5 million of the workforce in the wholesale, retail, health and hospitality industry, according to an official analysis.

-The research also show that eastern European migrants are more likely to work longer hours for lesser wages than other workers.
-Further analysis of data from ONS show that UK international migrants in general are more likely to be over-qualified for the job they do than their UK counterparts.
+The research also shows that eastern European migrants are more likely to work longer hours for lesser wages than other workers.
+Further analysis of data from ONS shows that UK international migrants, in general, are more likely to be over-qualified for the job they do than their UK counterparts.

-Alarmingly, last year alone, around 3.4m workers (11% of the entire UK labour market) came from countries outside the UK.
-Over 64% of that figure was made of workers from the EU.
-61% of eastern European migrants work over 40 hours a week, whereas their UK counterparts only work 32 hours within the same industry.
-The same ONS data show that around 14 percent (one is seven workers) in the wholesale, retail and hospitality industry are international migrants.
+Alarmingly, last year alone, around 3.4m workers (11 percent of the entire UK labour market) came from countries outside the UK.
+Over 64 percent of that figure was made of workers from the EU.
+61 percent of eastern European migrants work over 40 hours a week, whereas their UK counterparts only work 32 hours within the same industry.
+The same ONS data show that around 14 percent (one in seven workers) in the wholesale, retail and hospitality industry are international migrants.

 Even in the skilled sector, the impact that international migrants still cannot be overstated.
 International migrants make up around 12 percent of the entire workforce in the financial and business services sector in the UK.

 The Divide Between Eastern Europe And Western Europe - An Issue For Negotiation Table

 Reports show that a divide exist between migrants from eastern European countries (eg Poland and Bulgaria) and migrants from western European countries (eg France and Germany).
 We see that migrants from Eastern European countries make up a large chunk of the unskilled labour force in the UK, while those from Western Europe appear to be paid higher and mostly find themselves in skilled jobs.
 This divide will have key ramifications in Brexit negotiations as ministers look to device a working immigration policy from Europe that will benefit the British people.